JackBekket/Hellper/lib/localai/audioRecognition/README.md

 1. Environment variables:
     - `AI_ENDPOINT`: URL of the AI endpoint for speech-to-text conversion.
-    - `VOICE_RECOGNITION_SUFFIX`: Suffix to append to the AI endpoint URL for voice recognition.
+    - `VOICE_RECOGNITION_ENDPOINT`: endpoint to append to the AI endpoint URL for voice recognition.
 Defaults to `/v1/audio/transcriptions` if not set.
     - `VOICE_RECOGNITION_MODEL`: Model to use for speech-to-text conversion.
 Defaults to "whisper-1" if not set.

 2. Telegram bot API: